-Google’s Chromecast is a small dongle that plugs into a screen’s HDMI port.
+Google’s Chromecast is a small, inexpensive dongle that plugs into a screen’s HDMI port.
 You can cast content to it from Google Chrome (running on your desktop machine), or a number of apps.

 Smart TV browser

-Smart TVs are traditional television sets with integrated Internet capabilities.
-Some, but not all, smart TVs have their own web browser.
+Some, but not all, smart TVs have their own built-in browser.
 These browsers are often low-powered and infrequently updated by manufacturers.